 Make sure that your team’s knowledge management tool has these key features in order for it to be effective and useful:

-A good knowledge management tool must allow real-time collaboration.
-This will give knowledge workers aka your sales staff, the opportunity to work together with people from different departments- marketing, design, legal etc,- and brainstorm ideas, innovate and solve problems with their collective experience and knowledge.
+A good knowledge management tool must allow for real-time collaboration.
+This will give knowledge workers aka your sales staff, the opportunity to work together with people from different departments- marketing, design, legal, etc,- and brainstorm ideas, innovate and solve problems with their collective experience and knowledge.